-Following on from my recent post about the issues with copper overload, I wanted to share this information about how to calculate ratios of Zinc, Copper and Ceruloplasmin from blood tests as I have found it helpful.
-It allowed me to confirm my suspicion that copper may have been causing a lot of my symptoms by allowing me to work out how much unbound copper was floating around in my body as well as my zinc/copper ratio.
+Following on from my recent post about the issues with copper overload, I wanted to share this information about how to calculate ratios of Zinc, Copper, Ceruloplasmin from blood tests as I have found it helpful.
+It allowed me to confirm my suspicion that copper may have been causing a lot of my symptoms by allowing me to work out how much unbound copper was floating around in my body as well as my zinc/copper ratio that it can cause pyrrole disorder copper toxicity.

 Now I want to explain before you go ahead and use this, that this apparently isn’t an exact science at all.
 The level of copper showing in blood tests may not provide a completely accurate picture as apparently copper can be stored deep in the tissues, wreaking all sorts of havoc, while at the same time making the copper levels in your blood look normal or even low.